x0xr00t/sl0ppy-subBrute/README.md

 # Here's an overview of what the code does:
 ```
-    It imports various Python libraries for tasks like DNS resolution, HTTP requests, progress bar visualization, and more.

     The script defines several functions for different tasks:
         get_mem_usage(): Retrieves memory usage percentage.